tc10815/ParkEzAI/README.md

 |B5|97.81%|
 |B6|92.32%|

-As you can see, the 7/23/2023, 380-image models performed extremely well.
-Time will tell if the 9/12/2023, 2200-image model is an improvement.
+**As you can see, the 7/23/2023, 380-image models performed extremely well.
+Time will tell if the 9/12/2023, 2200-image model is an improvement.**

+*Note: 9/12/2023, 2,200 image models took only 46 minutes to train collectively, with an GPU optimized PyTorch in Ubuntu with NVIDIA GeForce RTX 3060 Ti 8GB GDDR6, AMD Ryzen™ 7 5700X 8-Core, 16-Thread (4.6GHz) and 2x8GB RAM at 3200MHz.*

 ## Notes on PHP to Django API migration
 ### Remade Semester 1 in Django.
 Django is more scalable and secure, almost production ready.
 A Python backend will be useful for machine learning in Requirements 2 and 3